moehawamdeh/encrypted-photos-viewer/README.md

 - Decrypts and displays encrypted images via a GUI.
 - Supports image rotation and resizing.
 - Simple keyboard controls for navigation.
+- Decrypted images are stored in memory and are not written to disk, ensuring security.

 ---